oneloveipfs/ipfsVideoUploader/FAQ.md

 We have tested 4K video uploads (with 4K videos pinned to a single node) and it ended up playing for most users who have the average internet bandwidth required for streaming 4K videos.
 For optimal performance, you may want to have your videos pinned to multiple IPFS nodes, either manually or setting up an [IPFS cluster](https://github.com/ipfs/ipfs-cluster).

-In future code updates, all uploaded videos will have its hashes logged into a text file, and will be downloadable through HTTPS so that anyone can view all video hashes that are pinned to an upload server, and may use this to sync up with their own IPFS node to ensure that all videos uploaded through the uploader gets pinned.
+In 0.8.2 update, you may now call an API to obtain the list of IPFS hashes of files uploaded by certain user (or all users), categorized by videos, thumbnails and sprites.
+You may then sync up your node with the data returned.

 #### 9. The uploader webpage does not render properly on mobile, and I can't get my videos uploaded from my mobile device.

-The uploader is not mobile optimised.
+The uploader is yet to be mobile optimised.
 There is a possibility that a dedicated mobile app may be developed solely to post videos onto DTube, but we are unable to provide an ETA of when it will be completed.

 #### 10. I have saved my metadata as draft, but they disappeared the next time I log in.